 A broad network of certified third-party ISV solution providers that effortlessly interact with GP provides additional, specialized capabilities.

 Developers can access the source code for NAV.
 NAV also has a vast network of third-party ISV solution providers who work within the software itself.

+Microsoft Dynamics GP vs NAV is an ongoing debate.
 If you want more information, or want to see the Dynamics products in action, talk to a Dynamics Expert.
 Dynamics 365 Business Central is a robust, comprehensive ERP solution that is the latest iteration of Dynamics NAV.
 Moving to Business Central unlocks a number of benefits; you can finally bid goodbye to costly on-premise servers, upgrades, and maintenance.

 - Power BI